robotpy/robotpy-crio/README.txt

     http://www.riverbankcomputing.com/static/Docs/sip4/installation.html

-    Note: Installation of SIP requires Visual Studio or MinGW installed, see the build instructions for more details.
+    Note: Installation of SIP requires Visual Studio or MinGW installed, see the SIP build instructions for more details.

+    Tested version of SIP: 4.14.2

 Step 3: Use SIP to generate the CPP wrappers needed for build